morningred88/AWS/Account_management_notes.md

 Account name > **Billing dashboard** > **Billing preferences** > Check **Receive Billing Alert**

 You need to wait about 15 minute for your data collection to be active, the billing metric will populate to CloudWatch metrics.

+### Create billing alarm

+You need to go to us-east-1 region, billing metrics is only available at the region

+CloudWatch console > Alarms > Billing > Create billing alarm > Select Billing name space > you can choose the metric at **two levels**:  either for different AWS services, or total charge for all services in your account.
+The metric name is EstimatedCharges.